Billionaire Time Calculator

 Frequently Asked Questions

 Almost entirely through equity ownership, not wages.
 Musk's salary at Tesla was $1/year for most of its history - his wealth came from stock options and shares appreciating.
-Bezos's Amazon stake grew from ~$10 billion in 2010 to ~$180 billion by 2022 through capital appreciation.
+When SpaceX went public in June 2026, Musk became the world's first trillionaire with a net worth over $1 trillion.
+Bezos's Amazon stake grew from ~$10 billion in 2010 to ~$249 billion by 2026 through capital appreciation.
 Billionaire wealth is created by owning highly scalable businesses that grow faster than the economy, not through saving income.

 By common benchmarks: net worth over $1 million puts you in the top 1% in most countries.
 The Forbes 400 richest Americans requires ~$3.5 billion minimum.
 "Billionaire" is the colloquial threshold for extreme wealth.
 In a practical sense, financial independence (FI) means having 25x your annual expenses invested - for most people this means $1-3 million.

 Yes, significantly.
 In 1978, the top 0.1% held about 7% of US wealth.
 By 2022, it was over 20%.
 Oxfam (2024) reports the five richest men doubled their wealth since 2020 while 5 billion people became poorer.
+Elon Musk became the first trillionaire in 2026, worth more than the next two billionaires (Larry Page and Sergey Brin) combined.
 The structural drivers include: rising asset prices (stocks, property), winner-take-all platform economics, and tax structures that favour capital gains over income.

 The realistic path: found a highly scalable company and retain a large equity stake as it grows to significant scale.
 Most billionaires created their wealth by owning businesses worth $1-10 billion+ in which they held 10-50% equity stakes.
 Luck, timing, and network play major roles in which founders reach that scale.
 The probability is extremely low (~1 in 3 million in the US) but not zero.